 However, some inventory owners may elect to have their inventory appraised at its market value as of September 1 of the year preceding the tax year to which the appraisal applies by filing an application with the chief appraiser requesting a September 1 appraisal of the inventory.
 The application must clearly describe the inventory to which it applies and be signed by the owner.

-To expedite the rendition process, Jefferson County Appraisal District annually takes three (3) actions.
-First, under law, Jefferson County Appraisal District publishes, in a manner designed to come to the attention of property owners, the legal requirements relating to the filing of renditions and makes available rendition forms.
-Second, the district mails to the appropriate property owners a notice stating that the rendition is required and attaches to this notice a copy of the applicable rendition form.
-Third, the rendition form is made available on the Jefferson County Appraisal District website.
+To expedite the rendition process, Jefferson Central Appraisal District annually takes three (3) actions.
+First, under law, Jefferson Central Appraisal District publishes, in a manner designed to come to the attention of property owners, the legal requirements relating to the filing of renditions and makes available rendition forms.
+Second, the district mails to the property owners of all known accounts a notice stating that the rendition is required and attaches to this notice a copy of the applicable rendition form.
+Third, the rendition form is made available on the Jefferson Central Appraisal District website.

 Even though renditions are valuable for obtaining information about taxable inventory, these forms cannot substitute for personal inspection of the area to ensure that all taxable personal property is on the appraisal roll and identified by address, type of business and owner.

-Jefferson County Appraisal District appraisers endeavor to visit every new business to record information on its size and the quality, condition, and density of its inventory.
+Jefferson Central Appraisal District appraisers endeavor to visit every new business to record information on its size and the quality, condition, and density of its inventory.

 Other Sources of Information

 In addition to renditions and area inspections, there are several other sources of information that the district may utilize to discover personal property:

 Jefferson Central Appraisal District recognizes that determining situs of an item of inventory for purposes of taxation may be a difficult task.
 The district is guided by the provisions of the Texas Property Tax Code with regard to situs of inventory.
 Inventory is taxable by a taxing unit if: